 - In Final Fantasy IV the Dark Elf is vulnerable to iron and has enchanted his cave to be heavily magnetic, requiring you to reach him without wielding anything metallic.
 When you reach him, at first it is a Hopeless Boss Fight but if you talked to Edward in the castle, he gives you a harp which breaks the spell, allowing you to wield metal.

 - Or you can go to the one town that sells silver (i.e. non-magnetic) equipment beforehand.
 It's a bit of a trip, but worth it.

 - Playing as a Mist Elf in ADOM will make you suffer damage with each turn you are in contact with iron or steel items.

-- In Pokémon, the Steel-type is strong against Fairy-type Pokemon and also resists Fairy-type attacks.
+- In Pokémon, Steel-type attacks are super effective against Fairy-type Pokémon, and Steel-type Pokémon resist Fairy-type attacks.

 - Demons in The Salvation War have a deep rooted fear of Iron.
 It apparently is toxic and screws up their regeneration abilities.
 While it's never really explained why, the Human forces are quick to exploit it.